tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

    </tbody>
 </table>

-{{site.data.alerts.note}} Currently I do not have a Big Endian machine to test with.
-This is the only step of the tool which I have not been able to fully test.
-I am awaiting delivery of server.
-As for 10g I have no binaries.
-Cloud is mainly Little Endian so will not exhaust my testing going from little to big endian only upon request. {{site.data.alerts.end}}
+{{site.data.alerts.note}} For 10g I have no binaries.
+Cloud is mainly Little Endian so will not exhaust my testing going from little to big endian or big endian to big endian, only upon request. {{site.data.alerts.end}}

 ### Target Database